Undergraduate Programme

 Duration: 4 Years

-Professionals in this field play a critical role in promoting individual and public health by bridging the gap between food and its impact on our bodies.
-They have the responsibility to make a positive impact of diet on human health and disease prevention.
+Professionals in Nutrition and Dietetics play a critical role in promoting individual and public health by bridging the gap between food and its impact on the human body.
+They are responsible for positively influencing human health and disease prevention, and for translating scientific evidence into dietary interventions that improve quality of life at both the individual and population levels.

-This comprehensive, multidisciplinary programme encompasses a broad spectrum of fields.
-The degree presents numerous career opportunities and meets the increasing demand for specialized knowledge.
-The curriculum emphasizes a profound understanding of theoretical concepts and practical abilities across different subjects, which are vital for success in the industry.
+This comprehensive programme spans a broad range of fields.
+The degree offers numerous career opportunities and meets the growing demand for specialised knowledge.
+The curriculum emphasises a deep understanding of theoretical concepts and practical skills across subjects, both of which are vital for success in the healthcare sector and industry.

-The programme is structured to provide strong academic training in food science, nutrition, dietetics, food processing and preservation, and related disciplines such as physiology, microbiology, biochemistry, and food technology.
-The diverse scope of subjects provides students with a unique blend of scientific and technical skills designed to meet the needs of careers in the clinical and public health sectors, nutrition, healthcare, and the food industry.
+The programme provides comprehensive academic training in nutrition and dietetics, food components, food processing, and food product design and development, along with allied disciplines such as physiology, microbiology, biochemistry and quality assurance.
+The broad, integrated curriculum offers students a strong blend of scientific knowledge and technical skills, preparing them for diverse career opportunities in clinical and public health nutrition, healthcare services and the food industry.

-Value and activity-based courses develop essential entrepreneurial skills for students’ employability.
-The programme’s internship and research project elements equip students for career prospects in food and nutritional sciences.
+Value- and activity-based courses develop essential entrepreneurial skills that enhance students’ employability.
+The programme’s internship and research project elements equip students for careers in food and nutritional sciences.

 Specializations